SmeysyaHromche/ML/README.md

 # ML
-Repo for learning and make practice in machine learning
+Repo for learning and make practice in machine learning.
+Every subtask have separate packages.